How much does LANAP Gum Disease Treatment Cost?

 Laser Gum Treatment SPECIAL

 For a limited time only we are offering free comprehensive laser gum treatment evaluation, free full mouth x-rays (value $150), and consultation with the certified laser doctor.
 Also, there is a free sedation treatment (value $275), for the patient with dental anxiety, for any laser gum treatment.
-Offer expires on February 25th, 2021 at 4:00 pm.
+The offer expires on MAY 31st, 2021 at 4:00 pm.
 TAKE CARE OF YOUR BLEEDING GUMS TODAY! by calling 954-432-7771 or email the doctor at [email protected]

 How much receding procedures gums cost?